theakshaym/carmanagementc/README.md

 Check-in and Check-out car in a 10 lot parking space.
 * Based on singly linked list (C)
 * Pre-req : ANSI Color code support
-* Run this program in a terminal (linux preferred)
+* Run this program in a terminal (linux)
+* Currently, refactoring the code

 Features :